Howard Thurston

 Howard Thurston (July 20, 1869 – April 13, 1936) was a stage magician from Columbus, Ohio, United States.
-His childhood was unhappy, and he ran away to join the circus, where his future partner Harry Kellar also performed.
+As a child, he ran away to join the circus, where his future partner Harry Kellar also performed.
 Thurston was deeply impressed after he attended magician Alexander Herrmann's magic show and was determined to equal his work.
-He eventually became the most famous magician of his time.
+Alexander Herrmann was a French magician and was known as "Herrmann the Great".
+Thurston eventually became the most famous magician of his time.
 Thurston's traveling magic show was the biggest one of all; it was so large that it needed eight train cars to transport his road show.

 Early life

 Howard Thurston was born July 20, 1869, in Columbus, Ohio.
 He was the middle son of William and Margaret Thurston.
 His father William Henry Thurston was a wheelwright and carriage maker who served briefly as a private during the Civil War in the Third Ohio Regiment.
 His mother Margaret (Cloude), was the daughter of an Ohio farmer.
 He attended Mount Hermon School for Boys in Northfield, Massachusetts, class of 1893.
 Among his fellow students were Lee de Forest, "The Father of American Radio," and musical humorist Charles Ross Taggart, "The Old Country Fiddler."

 When he was a child, Thurston practiced sleight of hand, but his mother viewed this as "devil's work".
 She later sent Thurston away to undertake Bible studies.
 Eventually, Thurston saw one of Alexander Hermann's shows, which led to Thurston's decision to begin his career as a magician.